RennyDemmy/rpkg/README.md

 --update/-u is to update the scripts (supposedly) by moving the files from /sourcescript directory to /sourcescript/old (make sure to backup your AppImages, since they'll be moved to the following directory as well!
 BOOM!
 GONE!)

---appimage/-a is to download an AppImage hosted on a website (not AppImageHub).
+--appimage/-a is to download an AppImage hosted on a website that is mentioned in the script.

 --flatpak/-F is to download a Flatpak package.